jklina/trix_rails/README.md

-Trix Editor Helper
+Trix Rails
 ==================

-Trix Editor Helper allows you to easily incorporate the [Trix Editor](https://github.com/basecamp/trix "Trix Editor") from Basecamp into your Rails projects.
+Trix Rails allows you to easily incorporate the [Trix Editor](https://github.com/basecamp/trix "Trix Editor") from Basecamp into your Rails projects.

 Install
 -------

-Trix Editor Helper is a Rails engine tested against Rails >= 4.1 and Ruby >= 2.0.0.
-To get started, add Trix Editor Helper to your Gemfile and bundle install.
+Trix Rails is a Rails engine tested against Rails >= 4.1 and Ruby >= 2.0.0.
+To get started, add Trix Rails to your Gemfile and bundle install.

-`gem 'trix_editor_helper'`
+`gem 'trix_rails'`

 Make sure you then add the assets to your application's stylesheets: